sdvdxl/influxdb.com/content/docs/kapacitor/v0.1/examples/join_backfill.md

 Just loop through the above script for each time window and reconstruct all the historical data you need.
 With that we now have the error_percent every minute backfilled for the historical data we had.

-If you would like to try out this use case there are scripts [here](https://github.com/influxdb/kapacitor/blob/master/examples/error_percent/) that create test data and backfill the data using Kapacitor.
+If you would like to try out this example case there are scripts [here](https://github.com/influxdb/kapacitor/blob/master/examples/error_percent/) that create test data and backfill the data using Kapacitor.

 ### Stream method
 To do the same for the streaming case the TICKscript is very similar: